All you needed to know about Tostones (Dominican Twice-Fried Plantains), one of our favorite side dishes. Enjoy these crispy delights!

-Dominicans’ favorite side dish, tostones are slices of plantain, fried, flattened, then fried again.
-It is the side dish of choice, and welcome at street food stands and Dominican dinner tables.
+Tostones are slices of unripe plantains, fried, flattened, then fried again.
+It is Dominicans' side dish of choice, and just as welcome at street food stands as they are on the dining tables.

 - 2 unripe plantains

-- Peel the plantains and cut into 1 inch thick slices.
+Peeling: Peel the plantains (see how to) and cut into 1 inch [2.5 cm] thick slices.